-- (iii) an order or other document proving the end of a marriage; - (iv) an order or other document revoking a deed of relationship in accordance with the Relationships Act 2003. - (3) If an application to which this rule applies is an application for probate or letters of administration with the will annexed which relies on facts and circumstances not clearly expressed in the will to assert that the will or part of the will is not revoked as a consequence of the relevant provisions, then the applicant must also do the following in the affidavit supporting the grant: - (a) state the facts and circumstances relied on to assert that the will, or part of the will, has not been revoked as a consequence of the relevant provisions; - (b) provide any additional affidavit material necessary to support the application, or required by the Court, a judge or the Registrar.
+- of relationship in accordance with the Relationships Act 2003; - (iii) an order or other document proving the end of a marriage; - (iv) an order or other document revoking a deed of relationship in accordance with the Relationships Act 2003. - (3) If an application to which this rule applies is an application for probate or letters of administration with the will annexed which relies on facts and circumstances not clearly expressed in the will to assert that the will or part of the will is not revoked as a consequence of the relevant provisions, then the applicant must also do the following in the affidavit supporting the grant: - (a) state the facts and circumstances relied on to assert that the will, or part of the will, has not been revoked as a consequence of the relevant provisions; - (b) provide any additional affidavit material necessary to support the application, or required by the Court, a judge or the Registrar.